anitameh/anitameh.github.io/_pages/about.md

 **PREVIOUSLY**

 I'm a hybrid data scientist.
-A running theme through my career has been using or building environments for data science and machine learning to revolutionize previously untapped areas, especially focused on [societal problems](https://www.wired.com/story/inside-vhacks-first-ever-vatican-hackathon/).
-I hold degrees in mathematics and economics from UC Berkeley (go bears!) and computational science and business administration from Harvard.
+A running theme through my career has been using or building environments for machine learning solutions to revolutionize previously untapped areas, especially focused on [societal problems](https://www.wired.com/story/inside-vhacks-first-ever-vatican-hackathon/).

+Previously, I was a data scientist at [BuzzFeed](https://ghc.anitab.org/community-blog-ghc/virality-at-buzzfeed-anita-mehrotra/) and Accenture's R&D [Tech Labs](https://www.accenture.com/us-en/about/accenture-labs-index), where I built machine learning tools and platforms, and did some data-driven journalism.

+I hold degrees in mathematics and economics from UC Berkeley (go Bears!) and computational science and business administration from Harvard.

 Originally a California girl, I now [ride](https://www.soul-cycle.com/) and live in New York City.
 If you can't get a hold of me, I'm probably on the hunt for an espresso or some sunshine.